 Adapted from Michael Bao Huynh, via Martha Stewart

 I played around with this recipe a bit before finding my perfect combination.
 My first version didn’t have as much of a kick as I like (or remember having at Baoguette), so I added a couple of bird’s eye chilis to the mix and that did the trick.
 If you prefer your food to be on the milder side, skip the chilis and just follow the recipe accordingly.
-Also, I recommend not slicing the baguette all the way horizontally.
-Because your filling is fairly drippy, it will make for easier (and less messy!) eating to slice the baguette just enough for it to fold out (butterfly style), but still attached.
-Lastly, if Thai basil isn’t readily available to you (they’re sold in Asian grocery stores) just go for plain regular basil – it’s not a complete match, but it’ll be pretty close!
-And while this isn’t exactly traditional Super Bowl food, why not?
-I bet you your guests will love a twist on the traditional Sloppy Joes while they’re watching the game – and it’ll be a great accompaniment to beer.
+I don’t recommend slicing the baguette all the way across, because your filling will ooze out on all sides.
+If you can’t find Thai basil, just go for plain regular basil – it’s not a perfect match, but it’ll be pretty close.
+And while this isn’t exactly traditional Super Bowl grub, and doesn’t scream America, I think a twist on the traditional, American Sloppy Joes, with all its myriad immigrant influences, ias American as it gets.
+You can serve these with a beer or a Dark and Stormy – either way they’re a winner.

 1/4 cup safflower oil